Roios/grpc_project/README.md

 The idea is:

 - the client makes an order
-- the order is registered
+- the order is sent the server
-- the supermarket says if the order is ready
+- the client gets the order id

 ## Components